TONGA will continue to experience the El Nino weather pattern for the rest of the year.

 Fa’anunu also reported that Tongatapu, Ha’apai and Vava’u recorded a low volume of rainfall recorded in April to June this year.
 While normal volume of rainfall was recorded for Niuatoputapu and Niuafo’ou.

-Niuafo’ou is less affected in the El Nino weather patterns for the next six months and is reported to have normal weather patterns.
+Niuafo’ou is less affected by the El Nino weather patterns for the next six months and is reported to have normal weather patterns.

-Ha’apai is also predicted to have normal weather patterns in the next three months.
+Ha’apai is also predicted to experience normal weather patterns in the next three months.